What’s in a name?

-- Sublime Text 3 – premier code editor.
-From time to time, Brackets, Notepad++, and Atom.
+- VS Code – premier code editor.
+From time to time, Brackets, Notepad++, Atom, and Sublime Text 3.

 - FileZilla – my FTP client of choice.
 From time to time, Cyberduck.

-- Adobe CC – most, if not all, of my digital graphic work are created by this awesome suite.
+- Adobe CC – most, if not all, of my digital graphics work is created by this awesome suite.

 - WordPress – still the best blogging/CMS platform to me.
 WordPress is 💖.
 When away from the laptop, there’s the Android app of it from my phone (and Kindle).

 - Grammarly – because my English isn’t “fluent,” according to literary experts.
 I have the Chrome extension and the desktop app installed.